Moldir28/20-MiniProjects-VanillaJavaScript/README.md

 - Simple Breathing App
 - Applied animation on the circle that changes with the time
 - JavaScript sets time for breathing
-- Depending on the time animated circle grows & shrinks